CaptainKills/Timesheets/README.md

 ```
 ### Prerequisites

-The program is built in Java 8 in order for the application to work, a working installation of Java version 8 or higher is therefore necessary.
+The program is built in Java 8.
+In order for the application to work, a working installation of Java version 8 or higher is therefore necessary.

 ## Authors